MathWorks-Teaching-Resources/Phase-Plane-and-Slope-Field/README.md

 4. Right-click one of the apps in MATLAB and select <b>run</b>.

 ### MATLAB Online&trade;
-1. Download the entire repository.
+1. Download and unzip the entire repository <b>or</b> download the three essential files: SharedFunctions.m, PhasePlane.mlapp, and SlopeField.mlapp.
-2. Drag and drop the zip file into the Current Folder in <a href="https://matlab.mathworks.com/">MATLAB Online</a>.
+2. Drag and drop the two apps (PhasePlane.mlapp and SlopeField.mlapp) and the shared function file (SharedFunctions.m) into the Current Folder in <a href="https://matlab.mathworks.com/">MATLAB Online</a>.
-3. Extract the files from the zip folder.
-4. Right-click one of the apps and select <b>run</b>.
+3. Right-click one of the apps and select <b>run</b>.

 Note: tutorials cannot be accessed from the apps in MATLAB Online.
 Instead, view the tutorials here in the readme or on your computer.